morganthomas/winning-arguments/winning-arguments.md

 One objection to the view that "rule" and "law" are essentially the same concept is as follows.
 All things we habitually call rules seem to be made by humans.
 A qualifier to this is that rules can also be made by the creations of humans, as when computer programs generate rules for other programs to follow.
 Rules govern humans and the operations of the creations of humans.
 Laws, on the other hand, according to the objection, are not always created by humans, and sometimes they govern nature rather than humans or the creations of humans.
 If one accepts the foregoing, then one will acknowledge a substantive distinction between rules and laws.

 For the sake of clear nomenclature, we will use the term "natural law" to refer to laws which are not created by humans.
+(By definition, then, natural laws include any laws created by God, if God exists.)
 We are not assuming that any natural laws exist, but we have a word for any that do exist (as well as any that don't exist).

 TODO